 Exchange Contribution The intent of both parties is to exchange goods and services of comparable value.
-Council solicits \$ from the resource provider with no intent to provide goods and services of comparable value. comparable value to resource provider.
-Both parties agree on the \$ amount to be Resource provider has complete control transferred in exchange for goods and over the \$ amount transferred to the services of comparable value. council.
-Contract provides for penalties in Penalties for failure to comply with the addition to \$ already transferred for contract terms are limited to \$ already failure to perform. transferred and return of any unspent funds.
+Council solicits \$ from the resource provider with no intent to provide comparable value to resource provider.
+Both parties agree on the \$ amount to be transferred in exchange for goods and services of comparable value.
+Resource provider has complete control over the \$ amount transferred to the council.
+Contract provides for penalties in addition to \$ already transferred for failure to perform.
+Penalties for failure to comply with the contract terms are limited to \$ already transferred and return of any unspent funds.